Who We Are:

 - BOOKS: The press seeks inclusion and diversity, publishing superb poetry by both established and debut poets in a wide range of genres.
 It produces titles with particular care for visual style, often including reproductions of artwork alongside poems.
 Publishing an average of six titles per year, the press has more than 100 titles in print.

 - THE CHAPTER ONE PROJECT: ON BECOMING A POET: features the memoirs of outstanding poets from diverse backgrounds, recalling the ways by which they found their start as writers.
-While creative writing programs seek to develop the talents of maturing writers, recondite but essential information about the development of the writing craft will be discovered in the early memoirs—the Chapter One’s—of established poets published in this series.
-Each month we post a new Chapter.
+While creative writing programs seek to develop the talents of maturing writers, essential information about the development of the writing craft will be discovered in the early memoirs—the Chapter One’s—of established poets published in this series.
+In addition to posting a new Chapter One essay or interview monthly, we will publish a series of stand-alone volumes covering creativity, technique, poetic origins, alternative careers for poets not teaching poetry in academia, as well as an anthology of original essays and interviews for classroom and general use.

 - ARTISTIC ADVISORY BOARD: The press is advised by an artistic board of writers including Toi Derricotte, Denise Duhamel, Marilyn Hacker, Maria Mazziotti Gillan, Alicia Ostriker, David Shapiro, Anne Waldman and John Yau.

-- FUNDING: The press has earned funding from the New York State Council on the Arts, the Council of Literary Magazines and Presses, and by private individuals and foundations, such as the Daniel and Joanna S. Rose Fund.
+- FUNDING: The press has earned funding from the New York State Council on the Arts through the Council of Literary Magazines and Presses, and by private individuals and foundations, such as the Daniel and Joanna S. Rose Foundation.

 - AWARDS: Notable recent titles have twice won the PEN Oakland-Josephine Miles Award for Excellence in Literature; The Eric Hoffer Prize; the Thom Gunn Award for Gay Male Poetry; the Calatagan Award from the Philippine American Writers and Arts, Inc.; the Best American Poetry Series; John Simon Guggenheim Fellowships and NEA fellowships; and poems have been chosen for publication and performance publication in other media, such as NPR’s A Writer’s Almanac.

-- NOTABLE AUTHORS: include Phillip Lopate, Mary Mackey, Sharon Dolin, Harriet Zinnes, Eileen R. Tabios, Stephen Paul Miller, Chard deNiord, Burt Kimmelman, Sandy McIntosh, Geoffrey O’Brien, Paul Pines, and Steve Fellner.
+- NOTABLE AUTHORS: include Jane Hirshfield, Arthur Sze, Denise Duhamel, David Lehman, Alfred Corn, Phillip Lopate, Sheila Murphy, Mary Mackey, Indigo Moor, Kim Shuck, Sharon Dolin, Harriet Zinnes, Eileen R. Tabios, Stephen Paul Miller, Chard deNiord, Burt Kimmelman, Sandy McIntosh, Geoffrey O’Brien, Paul Pines, and Steve Fellner.